 How to Stop a Dog From Biting When Taking Something Away

 Dealing with a dog biting when taking something away often entails a multi-faceted approach.
-Because of the risks for being bitten, it's important for dog owners to seek the assistance of a dog behavior professional well-versed in dealing with dog aggression and exclusively using force-free methods.
+Because of the risks of being bitten, it's important for dog owners to seek the assistance of a dog behavior professional well-versed in dealing with dog aggression and exclusively using force-free methods.
 Following are ways to stop a dog from biting when taking something away.

 Rule-Out Medical Conditions

 In dogs who resource-guard food, it's important to rule out medical conditions known for causing a ravenous appetite in dogs.
 A veterinarian should test for things like diabetes and Cushing's disease.

 Also, it would be important to gather info on what medications the dog may be on.
 For instance, dogs on steroids may develop increased hunger as a side effect and this may trigger new behaviors such as poop eating and food aggression.

 Other differentials to rule out are medical disorders that may cause pain (like spinal issues, joint pain), causing a lowering of the dog's bite threshold and the inability to move away with a valuable possession from an adult owner or child.